Digital scent technology: 2020s

-In 2020 OVR Technology introduced their Architecture of Scent Platform.
-Which includes the ION Scent Device which attaches to an AR or VR Headset, a software suite including a plug-in for content developers to add scent triggers and geometries to virtual reality objects, and their in-house developed ION Scentware.
-The combination of this Hardware, Software, Scentware platform delivers precise scent molecules based on the user's interactions and can help deliver improved immersion and presence for virtual reality training and wellness applications.
+In 2020 OVR Technology introduced their Architecture of Scent Platform, which includes the ION Scent Device which attaches to an AR or VR Headset, a software suite including a plug-in for content developers to add scent triggers and geometries to virtual reality objects, and their in-house developed ION Scentware.
+The combination of this hardware and software, the Scentware platform delivers scent molecules based on the user's interactions and has applications in virtual reality training and wellness applications.

 In 2021, Dombeck and Radvansky at Northwestern University invented a system to control odors as a function of the user's movement in virtual reality, and demonstrated that this system can engage hippocampal place cells in darkness and when synchronized with visual cues.

 The 2023 film Postcard from Earth at Sphere features scents.

 Current challenges

-Current obstacles of mainstream adoption include the timing and distribution of scents, a fundamental understanding of human olfactory perception, the health dangers of synthetic scents, and other hurdles.
+Numerous challenges impede digital scent technology development, specifically related to data validity, real-world variable management and the use of self-reported data.
+Other obstacles of mainstream adoption include the timing and distribution of scents, a fundamental understanding of human olfactory perception, the health dangers of synthetic scents, and other hurdles.